ajwgroup/NugetExampleProject/README.md

 ### NUGET_KEY

-To be able to push the package to nuget in the deployment stage, the `$NUGET_KEY` needs to be set.
+To be able to push the package to nuget in the deployment stage, the `NUGET_KEY` needs to be set.

-The `$NUGET_KEY` can be created by selecting 'API Keys' from the account menu drop down on the nuget website.
+The `NUGET_KEY` can be created by selecting 'API Keys' from the account menu drop down on the nuget website.

 From here give the key a friendly name and set the key duration (This is 365 days by default).

 If the package has already been published you can select an Available package, or you can specify a Glob pattern for the package(s) that you would like the API key to apply to.
 It's adviced to create a key for each package that is to be published so that keys can be revoked on a per package basis.

-Once the token has been obtained add it to the CI variables as instructed above with the Key name `$NUGET_KEY`.
+Once the token has been obtained add it to the CI variables as instructed above with the Key name `NUGET_KEY`.

 ## Code Coverage